 23 If any person wills to come after Me, let him deny himself [disown himself, forget, lose sight of himself and his own interests, refuse and give up himself] and take up his cross daily and follow Me [cleave steadfastly to Me, conform wholly to My example in living and, if need be, in dying also].
 (AMP).

-What is your response to the demands of Lord Jesus Christ today?
+What is your response to the demands of the Lord Jesus Christ today?

 Let Jesus know your decision, determination or resolution!

-Prayer: My Dear Heavenly Father, I declare today that I am indeed dead to sin and the flesh with its desires, lusts and passions through Christ’s death on the Cross.
-Help me Holy Spirit to deny, disown, forget, give up, and ignore myself constantly, consistently and continuously so that I may follow and obey my Lord Jesus Christ, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I declare today that I am indeed dead to sin and the flesh with its desires, lusts and passions through Christ’s death on the cross.
+Dear Holy Spirit, teach and help me to deny, disown, forget, give up, and ignore myself constantly, consistently and continuously so that I may follow and obey my Lord Jesus Christ, in Jesus’ name.
 Amen.